Arbitrators, mediators, and conciliators are usually lawyers or business professionals with expertise in a particular

 Arbitrators, mediators, and conciliators are usually lawyers, retired judges, or business professionals with expertise in a particular field, such as construction or insurance.
 They need to have knowledge of that industry and be able to relate well to people from different cultures and backgrounds.

-Some states require mediators to work under the supervision of an experienced mediator for a certain amount of cases before becoming qualified.
+Some states also require mediators to work under the supervision of an experienced mediator for a certain number of cases before becoming qualified.

 Training for arbitrators, mediators, and conciliators is available through independent mediation programs, national and local mediation membership organizations, and postsecondary schools.
 Training is also available by volunteering at a community mediation center.